mblue9/EuroBioC2024/content/submissions.md

 Slides must be either publicly accessible online or uploaded to a shared Google Drive.
 Presenters will not be allowed to connect their own laptop.
+We advise presenters to keep presentations simple (e.g., avoid animations where possible).

 Conference delegates already scheduled to present a short talk or poster are welcome to submit flashtalks.